brandonyuong/tic_tac_toe_ai/README.md

-Tic Tac Toe w/ Machine Learning AI
+Tic Tac Toe w/ AI
 ------
 This is a simple Tic Tac Toe game which runs from the command line.
-Features a machine learning AI that learn moves to play via reinforcement Q learning.
+Features a self learning AI that learn moves to play via reinforcement Q learning.

 ### Requirements